Basic data types

 • Scalars

-• Vectors (numerical, character, logical)
+• Vectors (numeric, character, logical)

 • Matrices